sourcecred/operations/overview.md

 other, so whichever ones get more discussion often to have the highest scores.

-The next big frontier for improving cred quality is adding source-code analysis, by integrating files and then functions into the contribution graph.
+The next big frontier for improving cred quality is adding source-code analysis.
+We'll do this by adding files and functions into the contribution graph.
 We also plan to add "time-based cred", to answer questions like "who made the most valuable contributions this month?"

 ## Getting Involved